Alba-Sula/simplespringcrud/README.md

 # SimpleSpringCRUD
-This is a simple CRUD made with Spring Boot Dependencies used are:
+This is a simple CRUD made with these Spring Boot
+Dependencies:

 -Web